Services marketing: Risk perception and risk reduction in service purchase decisions

 For example, consider the case of a prospective air traveler.
 Most of us know that the probability of being involved in an airline disaster is low (low uncertainty).
 It is conventional wisdom that travelers are safer in the air than on the roads.
-Statistically, you are much more likely to be involved in a vehicular accident that an aircraft disaster.
-While the likelihood of personal harm arising from air travel is indeed very low, the consequences or an airline disaster however are very serious indeed (high consequence).
+Statistically, you are much more likely to be involved in a vehicular accident than an aircraft disaster.
+While the likelihood of personal harm arising from air travel is indeed very low, the consequences of an airline disaster however are very serious indeed (high consequence).
 Whereas, car travelers who have been involved in a traffic accident often walk away with minor injuries, the same cannot be said for airline travelers.
 It is the severity of the consequence rather than the uncertainty that plays into airline passengers' fears.
 Consumers are constantly weighing up uncertainty and consequences to reach subjective evaluations of the overall risk attached to various purchase decisions.

 Risk perception drives the information search process.
 Heightened risk perception may become a barrier to the natural progression of the purchase decision process and prevent customers from making a final brand choice.
 Consumers who are risk-averse tend to spend more time and effort engaged in information acquisition in the pre-purchase stage and look for specific types of information that will alleviate their perceptions of risk.
 Typical risk relievers might include such things as a reliance on personal sources of recommendation including word-of-mouth referrals; reliance on known and trusted brands, reading manufacturers' specifications, limited scale trial, reliance on warranties or guarantees etc.

 Risk relievers that are especially relevant in service settings include: